 Have aircraft grounded before refuelling.
 Be aware that most airfield refuelling equipment is laid out for larger diameter tank filler necks and high flow rates.
 To avoid contamination, use a funnel with strainer and/or filter when refuelling from canisters.
-In case of two fuel tanks installed, a crossover line connects both to ensure equal level.
-In order to top-off tanks it is recommended to fill-up slowly and to allow flow levels to balance-out as the cross-over flow rate is limited.
+In order to top-off both tanks allow flow levels to balance-out.